rmgrimm/cards/README.md

     with project-agnostic helper methods to bring Aurelia support to feel more native to Kotlin.
 This subproject targets only JavaScript
-    - **cards-support-kotlin**: Interfaces for things that seem like they should be part of the Kotlin stdlib, such as a Random number generator.
+    - **cards-support-kotlin**: Interfaces for things that seem like they should be part of the Kotlin stdlib, such as a random number generator.
     - **cards-support-kotlin-jvm**: Implementations of *cards-support-kotlin* that target the JVM.
 This also includes a few "hacks", such as a JVM-annotation named `@kotlin.js.JsName` to facilitate easier writing of shared Kotlin code.